 I’ve had a couple of Tone City pedals before, and I was impressed with what you got for the money.
 Is the Sweet Cream really an SHOD clone, and is it an option?
-Longer blog post coming soon!
+Find out in my First Impressions.

 Squier FSR Classic Vibe 60’s Custom Esquire

 Although I’m not a Telecaster fan, I’ve had a lot of fun with my Squier 50’s Esquire.
 It’s a great guitar for the money, and a solid foundation if you want to mod the heck out of it.
 Now, I love pairing guitars together, so when Squier’s next Esquire model landed, I had to go and try one for myself.

 I’m not going to beat about the bush here.
 Holy fuzzy cats, these guitars are insane value for money.
 The one that I’ve bought can happily keep up with my 2015 Fender American Deluxe Telecaster, and that guitar’s been upgraded with Fender Custom Shop pickups.